Trademark Use in Commerce: Everything You Need To Know

 - Sale of a single jar of cold cream in one four-year period

 - Monthly acne medication shipments to wholesalers with no evidence of end users purchasing the product

 - One shipment of china in a seven-year period

 - Sales of perfume over 20 years that resulted in less than $100 in profit

 - Use of the mark only on shoes sold by a competitor

 For mobile apps and other software products, the launch of the app is typically considered use in commerce.
 Beta testing may or may not be considered sufficient depending on the extent of the testing.

 If you need help with trademark use in commerce, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.